KEDuran/Day_Planner/README.md

-# Homework Assignment 5 - Work Day Scheduler
+# Homework Assignment 5 - Work Day Scheduler App

 The purpose of this homework assignment was to create a simple calendar application that would allow a user to save events for each hour throughout a traditional business day.
 For this assignment, I set a traditional business day to run between 8am through 5pm.